robriks/blockchain-developer-bootcamp-final-project/README.md

 Because this dApp is a marketplace, my implementation of the smart contract restricts behaviors to two separate classes of users: buyers and sellers, assigned on a per-instrument basis at time of listing and at purchase.
 Therefore, to properly interact with the dApp, you MUST use two MetaMask accounts to simulate both a seller and a buyer.
 The front-end also differentiates between these two classes by reading your MetaMask address and only displaying active purchases and sales that are relevant to you for actions like shipping or claiming depending on whether you have listed, paid for, sold, or shipped an instrument.
 Keep track of which address is a buyer/seller as you cycle between the front-end components and at what stage (minted, listed, paidfor, sold, shipped, delivered) the transaction is at, so you can fully appreciate the marketplace's functionality!

 ##### For your security:
-Be sure to only add Infura account details, MetaMask mnemonics, any private keys, etc., to the .env and .secret files, which will be injected into the Horn Marketplace dApp through Infura/MetaMask privately and securely.
+If you choose to use your own endpoints or private keys, be sure to only add Infura account details, MetaMask mnemonics, any private keys, etc., to the .env and .secret files, which will be injected into the Horn Marketplace dApp through Infura/MetaMask privately and securely.
 This file is protected by a .gitignore in the project locally so that your private keys are NEVER uploaded to the blockchain or to GitHub by git tracking.

 ##### Screencast Walkthrough:
 A screencast of a project walkthrough is available here: